temirov/ctx/README.md

 needed.
 Use `--doc relevant` to limit output to referenced symbols or `--doc full` to include entire documentation bundles.

+Remote documentation calls require authentication.
+Export `GITHUB_TOKEN` (preferred) or `GITHUB_API_TOKEN` before running `ctx doc` or enabling `--docs-attempt`.
+When targeting a custom API base (for example, a mock server in tests), any placeholder token value is sufficient.

 ## Helpful Flags at a Glance

 ```shell